CSS-Unicorn/css-animations/README.md

 # CSS Animations - Code Examples

-This repository contains all the code examples from the book ["CSS Animations: From Beginner to Expert in Animations."](https://www.mirayatechstore.com/products/css-animation-mastery) Dive in and see the examples live, just like in VS Code! 🎉
+This repository contains all the code examples from the book.
+Dive in and see the examples live, just like in VS Code! 🎉

 ## 📂 Repository Structure